• Skip to content

 Hundreds of yachts set off from Cowes in the 50th edition of the Fastnet Race which was first sailed in 1925 by seven boats.The wind was already around force...

-Posted on 28 Jul 2023 2023 Rolex Fastnet Race - Challenge accepted Winning the Rolex Fastnet Race is a dream for many passionate offshore sailors Winning the Rolex Fastnet Race is a dream for many passionate offshore sailors.
+Winning the Rolex Fastnet Race is a dream for many passionate offshore sailors Winning the Rolex Fastnet Race is a dream for many passionate offshore sailors.
 For Max Klink, the owner and skipper of the 15.85m (52ft) Swiss entry Caro, the dream became reality in 2023.
+Posted on 27 Jul 2023 Juzzy comes good in Rolex Fastnet Race IRC Two

 The 2023 Rolex Fastnet Race set sail with 430 yachts on July 22 - up from the previous record of 388 that took the last pre-COVID race in 2019.